 'A Lewisman telling the stories of his people and their people before...whenever you get something genuine it never fails to make the rest look so much more frenzied in its efforts.'

-Stories told at The Commonwealth Institute on the launch of his first collection of poems, Malin, Hebrides, Minches led to a comment in the Indian magazine Express by the poet Saleem Peeradina:
+Stories told at The Commonwealth Institute on the launch of my first collection of poems, Malin, Hebrides, Minches led to a comment in the Indian magazine Express by the poet Saleem Peeradina:

 '... like a master puppeteer ...'